timescale/docs/timescaledb/how-to-guides/continuous-aggregates/about-continuous-aggregates.md

 transaction is very quick, and most of the work happens during the second transaction, to ensure that the work does not interfere with other operations.

+## Using continuous aggregates in a multi-node environment
+If you are using Timescale in a multi-node environment, there are some additional considerations for continuous aggregates.

+When you create a continuous aggregate within a multi-node environment, you must create the continuous aggregate on the access node.
+While it is possible to create a continuous aggregate on data nodes, it does not work as expected, and could cause problems within your multi-node environment.

+When you refresh a continuous aggregate on an access node, it computes a single window to update the time buckets.
+This could slow down your query, especially if your data nodes are remote.

+Invalidation logs are on kept on the data nodes, which is designed to limit the amount of data that needs to be transferred.
+However, some statements send invalidations directly to the log.
+For example, they might drop a chunk or truncate a hypertable.
+This action could slow down performance, in comparison to a local update.
+Additionally, ff don't need to do a lot of refreshes, the invalidation logs could get very large, and it could cause performance issues.
+Make sure you are maintaining your invalidation log size to avoid this.

+For more information about setting up multi-node, see the [multi-node section][multi-node]

 [postgres-parallel-agg]: https://www.postgresql.org/docs/current/parallel-plans.html#PARALLEL-AGGREGATION
 [tutorial-caggs]: /getting-started/create-cagg
 [cagg-mat-hypertables]: /how-to-guides/continuous-aggregates/materialized-hypertables
+[multi-node]: /how-to-guides/multinode-timescaledb/